SP8DE/sp8de-client-sdk/GETSTARTED_eng.md

 ```
 Implements methods of the game.
 #### Init
-Method creates a private key, if it is not in storage and generates a public key for further work:
+Method creates a wallet with a private key, if it is not in storage and generates a public key for further work:
 ```js
 public init() {
     // Check wallets in storage